trailofbits/testing-handbook/content/docs/languages/rust/80-supply-chain-analysis.md

 Look for `warning[duplicate]` outputs.
 {{< /hint >}}

 Similarly, a dependency that is obtained from multiple sources (e.g., crates.io and github.com) may indicate some issues.
-To report such offending dependencies, use [`cargo-vendor`](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html).
+To report such offending dependencies, use [`cargo vendor`](https://doc.rust-lang.org/cargo/commands/cargo-vendor.html) or `cargo-deny`'s `sources` check.

 ```sh
 cargo vendor --locked ./tmp_path